 - MO Healthy Watershed Funding, EFC, Missouri, search tool to identify funding opportunities for Missouri watershed programs.

 - Energy Infrastructure Revolving Loan Program, State of Iowa, rolling application until all funds awarded.
-The program can provide low-interest loans for the development and construction of energy infrastructure
+The program can provide low-interest loans for the development and construction of energy infrastructure.

 EPN’s technical assistance point of contact for Region 8 is Melanie Michaud.